BodenmillerGroup/steinbock/docs/cli/measurement.md

 # Measurement

-In this step, object-level (e.g., single-cell) data will be extracted from segmented images.
+In this step, object-level (e.g., single-cell) data are extracted from segmented images.

 Various types of data can be extracted, each of which is described in the following.